A Comprehensive Study of Governance Issues in Decentralized Finance Applications: Findings and Implications

-Based on our understanding of the extracted information of the collected articles as described \revise{in Section~\ref{sec:understanding_defi}}, we developed our taxonomy to study governance issues.
-We approach DeFi governance as shown in \figref{taxonomy} from two perspectives: \textit{how governance} should be performed, and \textit{what should be governed}. \revise{According to the common content that we find from the collected articles~(Section~\ref{sec:understanding_defi}), we employed the six labels of the governance issues with several related keywords that were highlighted in orange as shown in \figref{taxonomy}.} These labels reside in the third layer of the taxonomy.
-The fourth layer lists the common content of each category. \textit{How governance} is decided by the vision and target of DeFi applications.
 Different types of DeFi applications have different usages and goals, so their governance design and the corresponding implementation are also different.
 For example, Uniswap 3 is a decentralized exchange platform and assigns voting power to users through liquidity mining\footnote{https://uniswap.org/governance}.
 Aave\footnote{https://aave.com/\#governance} is a lending platform and claims to be a decentralized non-custodial liquidity market protocol, so it use Decentralized Autonomous Organization~(DAO) to govern.
 Both are based on the on-chain governance but the later also need to communicate in the forum. \textit{What should be governed} describes the scope of DeFi governance.
 It consists of two parts, namely system mechanisms and underlying code.
 The DeFi project constructs an economic system that includes financial models, and all on-chain governance is conducted through code.